-Notably, Applicant has used ENDO in connection with pain medication since 1916 and owns US Registration No. 0324936 that dates back to 1935 that covers tablets for the relief of pain in Class 5.
+Notably, Applicant and Applicant's predecessor in interest has used ENDO in connection with pain medication since 1916 and owns US Registration No. 0324936 that dates back to 1935 that covers tablets for the relief of pain in Class 5.
 Endo owns the following ENDO registrations in Class 5 related to prescription pharmaceuticals: